- Open Access

 The original version of this article was revised: Fig.1, Fig.5 and Fig.6 have been corrected, and the figure captions for Fig. 2, Fig. 4, Fig.5, Fig.6, Fig. 7, and Additional file 2: Figure S1 have also been corrected.

 Primer and oligonucleotide sequences used in this study.

 MYLK-AS1 expression in HCC patients in different clinical subgroups.
 A-C Relative MYLK-AS1 expression in HCC with different tumor differentiation, vascular invasion, and with/without TACE treatment.
-Results were presented as Δ cycle threshold (ΔCt) in tumor tissues relative to normal tissues.
+Results were presented as the relative expression (compare to internal control, the 2-△△CT method) in tumor tissues and normal tissues.
 D ROC analysis of the different subgroups regarding the clinicopathological characteristics in patients with HCC.
-E MYLK-AS1 expression in 156 HCC tissues by qRT-PCR.
-Relative MYLK-AS1 expression presented as Δ cycle threshold (ΔCt) in the tumor tissue compared to that of matched normal tissues.
+E MYLK-AS1 expression in 156 HCC tissues by qRTPCR.
+Relative MYLK-AS1 expression presented as the relative expression (compare to internal control, the 2-△△CT method) in the tumor tissues and matched normal tissues.
 HCC patients with TACE treatment were divided into high (n = 36) and low (n = 36) groups according to the median value (0.50).